 Bethany Moore is Communications and Projects Manager, responsible for member-facing communications including blogs, newsletters, video projects, and media partnerships.
 Bethany has extensive experience in non-profit activism work, including drug policy reform and church-state separation issues.
 Before NCIA, she spent two years as the campaign manager of the First Freedom First campaign at Americans United for Separation of Church and State, while also volunteering with Maryland Americans for Safe Access.
 Bethany also served as a multimedia project manager for an international finance and investment firm, and worked for National Foreign Language Center at University of Maryland, as well as Radio Free Asia.
 She also has a strong background in project management and strategic planning, as well as communications and public relations.
 Bethany is originally from the Washington, D.C. area and relocated to Denver in January 2014.

-Brian Gilbert is events coordinator for the National Cannabis Industry Association.
+Brian Gilbert is events manager for the National Cannabis Industry Association.
 He works to ensure the success of the NCIA events program through sponsorship support among member businesses, coordination of promotional efforts, and management of on-site event logistics.
 Brian got his start in the drug policy reform movement in 2009 as one of the founding members of the Students for Sensible Drug Policy chapter at Virginia Commonwealth University in Richmond, VA.
 He quickly became involved on the local, state, and national level as an Outreach Coordinator for SSDP’s live music activism-based AMPLIFY Project, transforming it over four years into a leading voice for drug policy reform and harm reduction within the live music community.
 In addition to his work with NCIA, Brian also serves as director of artist and volunteer relations for the AMPLIFY Project and sits on the board of directors of the non-profit harm reduction organization DanceSafe.
 He is originally from northern Virginia but relocated to Denver in 2014.